 Practicing intentional contentment by serving others is one of my absolute favorite things to do.
 Work is work, but people are there and my fulfillment can be boosted by taking some time to make their lives a little brighter.

-Knowing yourself is key to practicing contentment and finding fulfillment wherever you are in life.
+Knowing yourself is key to feeling cozy about your life and finding fulfillment wherever you are.
 We’re all works in progress.

 Having a dream job would be great, and even though I don’t really believe in the ideal “dream job,” I know that there are people out there who live and love to work.
 I only know myself, and I know that my job serves to help me provide for my family and to grow as a person.